Learn English. Get your GED. Get the skills to find a job.

 Q: Who will teach me?

 Q: Where and when are classes held?

-A: Classes are held in our offices and at other local community sites such as public libraries and churches.
+A: Classes are held in our offices and at other local community sites such as public libraries and schools.
 Classes are available daytime, evening and weekend for your convenience.
 See the Literacy Services section for more information.

 Q: Do I have to take tests?

 A: Every student is tested to measure skill levels, but these tests are NOT pass or fail and you do NOT have to study for them.